BrandonKirbyson/VSCode-Animations/README.md

    - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Reload Window` and press enter

+2. Run `Animations: Install Animations` command

+   - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Animations: Install Animations` and press enter, then reload when prompted

-2. Make sure you have the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension installed
+3. Make sure you have the [Custom CSS and JS Loader](https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css) extension installed

-3. Enable Custom CSS and JS Extension
+4. Enable Custom CSS and JS Extension

    - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Enable Custom CSS and JS` and press enter, then reload when prompted

-4. Check the custom css file for errors
+5. Check the custom css file for errors
    - Press `cmd + shift + p` or `ctrl + shift + p` and search for `Open Custom CSS` and press enter
    - Check to see if you made any errors or possibly overrided other styling